-The term was introduced at the end of the 1980s, when the EU prohibited the use of the term Méthode champenoise outside of the French Champagne region.
-In the past, some houses used to use this term to refer to champagne with a lower carbon dioxide pressure, but this is no longer the case today.
-The designation is now used in France for quality sparkling wines produced outside Champagne using the Champagne method.
-The regulations vary slightly depending on the appellation.
-For all of them, however, a whole grape pressing, a maximum of 100 litres of must yield per 150 kilograms of grapes, a maximum of 150 mg/l sulphur dioxide and at least one year of storage, including nine months on the lees.
-Appellations classified in France are Crémant d'Alsace, Crémant de Bordeaux, Crémant de Bourgogne, Crémant de Die, Crémant de Limoux, Crémant de Loire and Crémant du Jura.
-In Luxembourg there is one Crémant de Luxembourg.
+The term was introduced at the end of the 1980s when the EU banned the term Méthode champenoise outside of the French Champagne region.
+In the past, some houses also used this term to describe a champagne with a lower carbon dioxide pressure, but this is no longer common.
+Today, the designation applies in France to quality sparkling wines produced outside Champagne using the Champagne method.
+The regulations vary somewhat depending on the appellation.
+However, they all require whole cluster pressing, a maximum of 100 litres of must yield per 150 kilograms of grapes, a maximum of 150 mg/l of sulphur dioxide and at least one year of ageing, nine months of which must be on the lees.
+In France, classified appellations are Crémant d'Alsace, Crémant de Bordeaux, Crémant de Bourgogne, Crémant de Die, Crémant de Limoux, Crémant de Loire and Crémant du Jura.
+In Luxembourg, there is a Crémant de Luxembourg.

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz

 Ehrenobmann der Domäne Wachau (Wachau)